how avocado oil benefits hair

 Avocado oil has a smoke point of around 500°F making it the perfect choice for frying, broiling, and grilling whereas we all know extra-virgin olive oil (EVOO) should really be used in light stir-fries and more so as salad dressings and in your dips.
 This is because EVOO has quite a low smoke point and will break down and become rancid quickly if you attempt to cook with it at high temperatures.

-Avocado oil is also very light in nature and one of the few oils that can actually penetrate your hair follicles, making it an excellent choice for moisturizing your skin and hair.
+Avocado oil on hair is very light in nature and one of the few oils that can actually penetrate your hair follicles, making it an excellent choice for moisturizing your skin and hair.
 It is less comedogenic than coconut oil meaning it may not clog your pores and lead to breakouts as surely as coconut oil does for me.
 This is why I prefer to use it in my beauty treatments to gain all its benefits.

 How Avocado Oil Benefits Hair

 When avocado is pressed for its oil, we do lose some nutrients like Vitamin B and C however the resulting oil is still quite rich in other vitamins and minerals highly beneficial to your hair.
-It maintains the fatty acids that can help to seal your hair follicle, resulting in your hair being stronger, more elastic and resistant to split ends.
+It maintains the fatty acids that can help to seal your hair follicle, resulting in your hair being stronger, more elastic, and resistant to split ends.

-Avocado oil is also rich in biotin, Vitamins A, D and E, potassium and lecithin.
+Avocado oil is also rich in biotin, Vitamins A, D, and E, potassium, and lecithin.
 It is also antioxidant in nature, which means that avocado oil can help your hair by adding moisture and strength to your hair while healing to repair any breakage and damage to your strands and scalp.
 Let’s look closely at these benefits.

 Using Avocado Oil to Moisturize Hair